ietf-wg-masque/wg-materials/ietf112/minutes.md

 **Ben Schwartz**: URI templates mandate full unicode support.
 You can have very weird interactions here (e.g., RTL reversal unicode).
 Anything is possible, gets complex quite fast.
 Middleground: everything needs to go in URI and we specify the URI rather than fully templating it.

-**Tommy Pauly**: IMplementations that support DoH already support URI templates.
+**Tommy Pauly**: Implementations that support DoH already support URI templates.
 People doing MASQUE probably already do DoH. @Ben: probably indeed need to have some limits on what you can put in the template URI.
 For Connect-IP, it's a stronger argument for why these properties are part of the resource (as opposed to for CUDP).
 I think we should leave it in the URI and just add constraints on how funky the template can get.

-**David**: using :protocol = connect-udp, what do we use for HTTP/1.1?
+**David**: Using :protocol = connect-udp, what do we use for HTTP/1.1?
 Currently, we use Upgrade mechanism, same as WebSockets.
 Question: what METHOD do you use?
 WebSocket uses GET with Upgrade, current draft uses CONNECT with Upgrade.
 Do people have opinions on what's best?
-**crickets**: are silent
+**crickets**: Are silent
 **David**: Ok, let's keep it like this

 **Martin Duke**: IIUC, if we ran into server that didn't understand Upgrade, with CONNECT we'd end up sending stuff into a random TCP connection from the proxy, whereas with GET we'd return a 404, right?